h1data/M4L-MIDI-tool-examples/README.md

 * `dictionary [dict name]` message from outlets of `live.miditool.in` is single symbol (string), however, it becomes a list of symbols after through out prepend objects or message objects like `set $1`.

-* You can not open Max console from MIDI Transformers or Generators, however, you dan see the print outputs by a Max console window which is opened from regular M4L Instrument, MIDI effect, or Audio effect devices.
+* You can not open Max Window from MIDI Transformers or Generators, however, you dan see the print outputs by a Max Window window which is opened from usual M4L Instrument, MIDI effect, or Audio effect devices.

 * You can obtain the global scale settings by LOM API with `get root_note`, `get scale_name`, and `scale_intervals` from path `live_set`.